LoginRadius/engineering-portal/content/blog/production-grade-development-using-docker-compose/index.md

 }
 ```

-The nginix container opens port 80 to an external port 5500.
-The nginx container keeps configuration where user can wee just one port 5500 from out of the system, everything else is gray.
+The nginx container opens port 80 to an external port 5500.
+The nginx container keeps configuration where the user can see just one port 5500 from out of the system, everything else is gray.

 ![User to System](UserToSystem.png)